plebemineira/nuts/X.md

 The Blind Diffie Hellman Key Exchange (BDHKE) happens via `OpenExtendedEcashMiningChannel*` messages.

+todo: check if only these extra messages will be sufficient for BDHKE

 Shares are submitted along with blinded messages via `SubmitSharesEcashExtended*` messages.